 Our ability to successfully compete depends on a number of factors, including our ability to effectively anticipate, gauge and respond to changing consumer demands and tastes across multiple product lines and tiers of distribution.
 We are required to translate market trends into attractive product offerings and operate within substantial production and delivery constraints.
-We cannot be sure we will operations were materially adversely affected.
+We cannot be sure we will continue to be successful in this regard.
+For example, a key part of our success in fiscal 2004 was a result of increased sales of fashion sports apparel.
+This trend did not continue in fiscal 2005 and, as a result, our results of operations were materially adversely affected.
 We need to anticipate and respond to changing trends quickly, efficiently and effectively in order to be successful.